jeffnclark/TraCE/README.md

 ## Requirments

-* Numpy
-* Scikit-learn...
+Standard packages: Numpy, Pandas, Scikit-learn.

 Optionally: Your choice of counterfactual example generator.
-In the demo notebook we use DiCE but the `TraCE` framework can be applied to counterfactuals from a variety of sources, as described below.
+In the demo notebook we use DiCE but the TraCE framework can be applied to counterfactuals from a variety of sources, as described below.

 ## Intended use
 TraCE is a model-agnostic framework which can be applied across domains and interfaced with existing tools.
 Alongside a series of factual datapoints, users are required to provide counterfactual reference point(s) to calculate TraCE scores against.
 These reference points can take several forms, including: